-A year and a half ago, I was planning baby steps to transition towards full-time freelance writing.
+A few years back, I was planning baby steps to transition towards full-time freelance writing.
 At the time, I was working a monotonous day job in real estate content marketing and freelance writing on the side on weeknights and weekends.

 My quest for anchor clients